ananthakrishnan234/DevGraph/README.md

 - The backend's `GlobalExceptionHandler` catches database/connectivity failures and returns a clean, structured JSON error instead of leaking stack traces to the client.
 - The frontend renders dedicated **loading**, **empty**, and **error** states (with a "Try again" retry action) on every page, so the UI degrades gracefully if CognoDB or the backend is temporarily unreachable instead of showing a blank screen.

 ---

-## 📸 Screenshots

-*(Add screenshots of the Developers page, a Developer profile, and the Skill Connection Explorer here.)*

----

-## 🎥 Demo Recording

-*(Add a link to a short screen recording walking through the app here.)*

----